 RebelAmp is covered by an outstanding 2-year limited warranty that includes parts and labor.

 If you don't like your RebelAmp you can send it back to us within 15 days of receiving it.
 Restocking fee will be applied.

 What in the box?
-Just RebelAmp, NO RCA or power cords.
+RebelAmp and power cord.